 Let's say a script is trading at 100.
 Big Buyers will have a plan to buy this script only below 50, and Big Sellers will have a plan to sell this script just above 150.

 If we restrict the trading activity in this script only to big buyers and big sellers, the price will be stuck at 100 as both of them don't have plans to trade at this level.

-If we allow other players such as scalpers, day traders, swing traders, etc. then they provide liquidity to the market.
-Their participation will take the price to either 150 or 50 depending on all other traders' combined effort except the big players.
+If we allow other players such as scalpers, day traders, swing traders, etc., then they provide liquidity to the market.
+Their participation will take the price to either 150 or 50 depending on all other traders' combined efforts except the big players.
 If the price reaches 50, big buyers will pitch in, and if the price goes to 150, big sellers will pitch in to initiate their trades.

 This interaction between big players and short-term players distributes trading volume in a bell-shaped curve, as shown in image 2.

 The primary purpose of any marketplace is to facilitate trades.
 A script's price will go up until the last buyer has bought, and there are no more buyers at a higher price, which is recognized as Unfair High.